lszhuhaichao/Deep-Video-Deinterlacing/README.md

 - [lszhuhaichao](https://github.com/lszhuhaichao)

 ### Citation
-If you find this project useful, we will be grateful if you cite our paper£º
+If you find this project useful, we will be grateful if you cite our paper

 ```
 @article{zhu2017real,